The Beginnings of Photo Colorization

 - crayons and pastels

-The tools available to us today have changed significantly and have as a result revolutionized the process itself.
-What remains the same however is the need for real knowledge, expertise, and experience that comes through professionals.
-For consistent and high-quality results, one does not only need years of experience in understanding how to treat cracks, faded areas, or other damages but also needs a deep understanding and appreciation of historical trends in photography.
-This is especially true for realistically coloring photographs.
-As most of the objects or people aren’t going to exist anymore one can only recreate the original color by looking at the history books and other comparable historical photographs.
+Photo coloring together with photo restoration is once again becoming more and more popular.
+The tools available today have changed significantly and have revolutionized the process.
+What remains the same is the need for real knowledge, expertise, and experience.
+For consistent and high-quality results, one needs years of experience in understanding how to treat damages and a deep understanding of historical trends in photography.